Supporting Inclusion and Emotional Regulation in Schools.

 5. Become the Expert

-Children reflect on what they’ve learned and how they can apply it back in class - becoming 'experts' in emotions themselves and are given the challenge to 'explain their strategy of the week to a friend or a parent".
+Children reflect on what they’ve learned and how they can apply it back in class - becoming 'experts' in emotions themselves and are given the challenge after each session to 'explain what they learned' to a peer or a parent.
+This leads to them being far more likely to use them 'in the moment' as they are prompted by staff to solve problems with their thinking brain.

 Backed by all five Dragons' Den investors - Peter Jones called Mood Bears "something that could have real, consequential, positive impact".
 That's the standard we hold ourselves to in every school we work with.